mostrub/mostrub/README.md

-# 🤖Digital Oracle of Delphi | Cybernetic Prophet of Olympus
+# 🤖The divine madness or inspired frenzy sent by the gods, which leads to the highest levels of insight.

-> "The divine madness or inspired frenzy sent by the gods, which leads to the highest levels of insight."
+>

 ```python
 class RobotInvasion: